nf-core/phaseimpute/docs/usage.md

 - `--depth`: The final depth of the file [default: 1].
 - `--genome` or `--fasta`: The reference genome of the samples.

+If your input files encompass only a portion of chromosomes, please provide the exact regions in the [regions samplesheet](#samplesheet-region).
+If not provided, the input data coverage estimation will be underestimate and will either result in an error or in erroneous resulting depth.

 You can find an overview of the results produced by this step in the [Output](output.md).

 ## Start with panel preparation `--steps panelprep`